Cannabis in South Korea: Medical use

 Use of medical cannabis is legal with the approval from the Ministry of Food and Drug Safety.
 Currently, the ministry only allows Epidiolex, Marinol and Sativex.
 The plant itself alongside its natural derivatives and extract, despite legal under the law, has yet to be approved.

 Prior to obtaining the drug, patients are required to apply to the Korea Orphan Drug Center, a government body facilitating patient access to rare medicines, after receiving a doctor's prescription.
 Approval will be granted on a case-by-case basis.

 The import of the drug began in early 2019, according to the ministry.

 Recreational use

 Despite the reform, recreational cannabis remains strictly forbidden by the law.
-A violation is punishable by up to five years in prison or a fine of up to 50 million won, about $42,556 USD (as of November, 2021).
+A violation is punishable by up to five years in prison or a fine of up to 50 million won, about US$42,556 (as of November, 2021).

 South Korean authorities have repeatedly warned their citizens that they are subject to their country's criminal code no matter where they are in the world and advised them to refrain from using cannabis abroad.